-Just like the name, Taman Mini Indonesia Indah is a miniature park of beautiful Indonesia.
-Located in the capital Jakarta, the park exhibits enthralling culture.
-From entire Indonesia’s 300 ethnic groups.
-Even more, Taman Mini Indonesia Indah also exhibits Indonesia’s natural beauty, coming from over 17,000 islands.
+Just like the name, Taman Mini Indonesia Indah is a miniature park that represents Indonesia.
+Located in the capital Jakarta, the park exhibits an enthralling culture of the entire 300 ethnic groups in the country.
+As a matter of fact, Taman Mini Indonesia Indah exhibits Indonesia’s beauty from over 17.000 islands.

-There’s a large artificial lake in the middle of the park called Indonesia Miniature Lake.
-The lake has a collection of artificial islands designed to replicate the Indonesian archipelago.
-Surrounding the lake.
-Traditional houses from 33 provinces of Indonesia were built on a real-life scale.
+There’s a large artificial lake in the middle of the park called Indonesia miniature lake.
+In short, the lake forms artificial islands to replicate the Indonesian archipelago.
+Encircling the lake, traditional houses from 33 provinces of Indonesia were built on a real-life scale.

 Rent A Bike & Explore Anjungan

-The best way to get around the vast Taman Mini Indonesia Park area is by bike.
-Which available for rent at Rp15,000/hour.
+The best way to get around the vast area of Taman Mini Indonesia Park area is by bike.
+Which is available for rent at Rp15.000/hour.
 First, go to the nearby Anjungan which is the closest one to the park’s entrance.
-Anjungan is what the traditional houses called.
-At Anjungan, prepare for a culture trip from Aceh to Papua.
+Anjungan is what the traditional houses are called.
+At Anjungan, prepare for a cultural trip from Aceh to Papua traditional houses.

-At Jogjakarta’s Joglo house, try to play with the traditional instrument Gamelan.
-Walkthrough a beautiful Balinese gate “Candi Bentar” when visiting Bali’s Anjungan.
-When passing in front of West Sumatra’s Anjungan, it’s hard to miss the sight of a colorful Gadang traditional house.
+At Jogjakarta’s Joglo house, try to play the traditional instrument Gamelan.
+Then, walk through a beautiful Balinese gate “Candi Bentar” when exploring Bali’s Anjungan.
+Eventually, when passing the West Sumatra’s Anjungan, it’s hard to miss the sight of a colorful Gadang traditional house.

 Here visitors can learn about the only matriarch society in Indonesia, the Minang tribe.
 Continue to go on the bike, because there are still 30 other traditional houses to explore.